evmcheb/solarray/README.md

 # solarray ☀️

-A blazing-fast helper library for convenient dynamic arrays.
+A blazing-fast helper library for convenient Solidity dynamic arrays.
 Useful for writing `foundry` test cases that involve arrays.

 ## Installation